by Dr. Bill Rawls

 The first level of defense is physical barriers to keep microbes that inhabit your body separate from your tissues.
 Bacteria and other microbes are contained inside the gut by the intestinal lining.
 They are kept on the outer surface of the skin by the dense outer layer.
 Other microbe barriers include the linings of body openings, such as the mouth, sinuses, bronchial pathways, and bladder.

 Normal flora, the bacteria with which you share a mutually beneficial relationship present in the gut and skin, make up yet another important layer of defense.
-In trade for nutrients and resources, they secrete substances that suppress growth of other, more menacing microbes.
+In trade for nutrients and resources, they secrete substances that suppress the growth of other, more menacing microbes.
 Intestinal and skin diseases result when the balance of normal flora is disrupted by poor diet, chronic stress, or antibiotic therapy.

-Invaders from Outside
+Invaders from Outside: Foreign Microbes

 Of course, it’s not just the microbes that already inhabit your body that you have to worry about.
 You also depend on the natural barriers of your body and your immune system to protect you (and your cells) from foreign invaders.
 Because the cells and tissues that make up your body are such a great food source, foreign bacteria and other microbes from the outside environment are constantly trying to cross barriers to get to them.